Tax autonomy note / June 10, 2026

-Read articles →Independent retailer coalition · Alberta
+Read the autonomy noteIndependent retailer coalition · Alberta

 A retailer-first coalition focused on tax fairness, the rising compliance cost of selling lawful nicotine products, and the consequence-aware reality that licensed Alberta retailers are the frontline of age verification and youth-access enforcement.

-The Alberta Independent Retailers Tax Justice Coalition exists to give participants a constructive way to follow and contribute to public conversations about lawful nicotine products in Alberta.
+Share the compliance cost briefThe Alberta Independent Retailers Tax Justice Coalition exists to give participants a constructive way to follow and contribute to public conversations about lawful nicotine products in Alberta.
 We are not a lobby firm, a manufacturer group, or a medical organization.
 We aim to support careful, proportionate dialogue that takes youth-access protection seriously while keeping adult-access discussion measured and free of inflammatory framing.

 Materials and discussion are prepared for adults of legal age.
 We avoid content or imagery aimed at minors.